kballenegger/uber-image-search/README.md

 - **CocoaPods**.
 CocoaPods is actually great, and is pretty much a requirement when using any third party code.

+- **MVC**.
+This app is actually not a great candidate for MVC, so the pattern is barely used.
+The main example of MVC is in the separation of the view controllers.

 ### Third-party libraries used

 - **AFNetworking**.
 It’s a large and very robust libraries that makes it a teeny bit easier to get started with the networking aspect.